koffee/pot/lib/csv.coffee.md

     lines = require('./lines').lines
     the   = require('./the')

-`csv` does not store data.
+The `csv` class does not store data.
 Rather, it parses lines of comma-seperated values and thows each line, one at a time, at `@action`.

     class csv
       constructor: (file, action) ->
         [ @_useful, @cache ] = [ [],[] ]
         @action  = action

-If we can compile a string to a number, use that number.
-Else, use the string as-is.

-      prep: (s) ->
-        t = +s
-        if Number.isNan(t) then s else t
+Ignore any column that contains the magic `the.ignore` chanracter.
 Kill white space and comments.
 If any line ends with "," then merge to the next line.
 Split the line into cells.
-Ignore any column that contains the magic `the.ignore` chanracter.
 Pass the un-ignored cells to the `@action` function.

       add: (s) ->
         s = s.replace csv./\s/g,''